heoelri/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-support.md

 ##  Security issues and patching

 If a security flaw is found in one or more components of AKS engine or Kubernetes provider for Azure Stack Hub, Microsoft will make available a patch for customers to patch affected clusters to mitigate the issue.
 Alternatively, the team will give users upgrade guidance.
 Notice that patches may require downtime of the cluster.
 When reboots are required, Microsoft will notify the customers of this requirement.
 If users don't apply the patches according to Microsoft guidance, their cluster will continue to be vulnerable to the security issue.

-## Kubernetes marketplace item

-Users can download a Kubernetes Marketplace item, which allows users to deploy Kubernetes clusters using the AKS engine indirectly through a template in the Azure Stack Hub user portal, this makes it simpler than using the AKS engine directly.
-This is a useful tool to quickly set up clusters for demonstrations, testing, and development.
-It is not intended for production, as such it is not included in the set of items supported by Microsoft.

 ## Preview features